True North Sports & Entertainment: True North Youth Foundation

 The True North Youth Foundation (TNYF), formerly the Manitoba Moose Yearling Foundation, is a non-profit organization created by TNSE in 1996.
 The foundation raises funds for charitable causes and also runs its own projects: Camp Manitou, a children's summer camp; Winnipeg Jets Hockey Academy, a youth hockey school; and Project 11, a program promoting mental wellness in schools and youth groups.

 Project 11, led by TNSE senior vice-president Craig Heisinger, was created in response to the death of Rick Rypien, a former Manitoba Moose player who suffered from severe depression.

-Following a thorough audit, the Canadian charity watchdog group Charity Intelligence discovered that True North Youth Foundation was keeping most of the money from donations without returning it to the communities they were supposed to serve.
-Charity Intelligence’s researchers look at audited financial statements, not tax returns, and present the numbers in a way that makes comparisons possible.
-Their figures are the most complete and accurate information about charity finances in the country.
+In 2018, Canadian charity watchdog group Charity Intelligence Canada alleged that True North Youth Foundation, along with other charities related to Canadian hockey teams, was keeping money from donations in reserves without returning funds to the communities they claimed to serve and funnelling money to other charities rather than operating its own programs.
+In May of 2019, Kate Bahen, the managing director of Charity Intelligence, wrote a formal apology letter to TNYF, acknowledging that TNYF does operate its own charity programs helping youth in Manitoba and apologizing for calling TNYF "a puck hog" in a 2018 CityNews interview.